Greg Chappell: Commentator

 Chappell has worked as a cricket commentator for both Channel 9 and ABC radio.

 Personal life

 During the early part of his career, since being a cricketer was not yet a full-time profession, Chappell worked in a variety of jobs, including at a life assurance firm, an oil company, and as a promotions officer with Coca-Cola bottlers in Adelaide.
 He married Judith Elizabeth Donaldson, a schoolteacher from Bexley in New South Wales, in 1971.
-The couple had three children: older son Stephen was born in 1975, Belinda was born in 1977 just before Chappell's departure for the 1977 Ashes tour, and younger son Jonathan was born in 1980.
+The couple had three children: older son Stephen was born in 1975, daughter Belinda was born in 1977 just before Chappell's departure for the 1977 Ashes tour, and younger son Jonathan was born in 1980.
 From an early age, Jonathan chose to pursue baseball, which his father and uncle had also played during their childhood, and played Minor League Baseball from 2004 to 2005.